Three Days Grace: 2006–2008: One-X

 "Animal I Have Become" was released as the lead single from One-X on April 10, 2006, and became one of Three Days Grace's most successful singles, becoming 2006's most played rock song in Canada.
 The song spent seven weeks at number one on the Mainstream Rock chart and won Rock Single of the Year at the 2006 Billboard Music Awards.
 "Pain" was released as the album's second single on September 19, and topped the Canada Rock chart.
 The song peaked at number 44 on the Billboard Hot 100, thus becoming the band's highest-charting single on the Hot 100 to date.
 It also topped the Billboard Alternative Airplay and Mainstream Rock charts.
 "Never Too Late" was released as the third single on May 7, 2007.
 The song reached number two on the Canada Rock chart and number one on the US Mainstream Rock chart.
 It was nominated for Best Rock Video at the 2007 MuchMusic Video Awards.
 "Riot" was released as the fourth and final single on November 6, 2007, and reached the top 20 on the Mainstream Rock chart.
 The album helped Three Days Grace become the No. 1 rock artist by airplay in the US and Canada in 2007, with Billboard ranking them as Rock Artist of the Year.
 In 2007, One-X was nominated for Album of the Year at the Juno Awards.
-The album was certified triple platinum in Canada, 5× platinum the US, silver in the UK, and gold in New Zealand.
+The album was certified triple platinum in Canada, 5× platinum in the US, silver in the UK, and gold in New Zealand.
 All four singles have received multi-platinum status by the RIAA, with "Animal I Have Become" certified 8× platinum, "Never Too Late" certified 6× platinum and both "Pain" and "Riot" certified 4× platinum.
 Additionally, the songs "Gone Forever", "Time of Dying" and "Get Out Alive" have been certified platinum, while "It's All Over", "Let It Die" and "Over and Over" received gold status by the RIAA.